 However, you should be careful with fin-nippers, which may have a go at the colorful and wide tail of guppy fish.

-Also, because guppies are peaceful aggressive fish aren’t a good match for them.
+Also, because guppies are peaceful, so aggressive fish aren’t a good match for them.

 Guppies are an omnivorous species; they require a varied diet that includes vegetable matter and meaty foods.